 I’m all for planning and preparing because I like to control as much of my situation as possible.
 While planning is great however sometimes life throws us curveballs so you still want to plan as much as you can.
 Even-though this may be easier said than done . . . try not to stay somewhat open

-16. Start your baby registry.
-Creating a baby registry is great because it allows friends & family to buy the things you’ll new for the baby.
+Creating a baby registry is great because it allows friends & family to buy the things you’ll need for the baby.
 I recommend Amazon’s baby registry because it’s free and they send you a free welcome baby kit. . .
 I mean who doesn’t shop on Amazon?

 Was this article helpful?
 I would love to hear from you . . .
 Leave a comment below and let me know.